 Minimum Conservation Reference Sizes MCRS (Q5)

-The NWWAC recommends that in situations where bycatch of a stock cannot be avoided, alternative usage of those discards should be considered.
-MCRS are set to mark the boundary between the sale of fish for human consumption and its sale for reduction to fishmeal, pet food or other non-human consumption products, or for charitable purposes (art 15.11 of the Common Fisheries Policy).
-In addition, art 15.10 states that MCRS may be established with the aim of ensuring the protection of juveniles of marine organisms.
-The Industry members of the NWWAC question whether there is a need to apply the MCRS for marketing purposes.
+The NWWAC recommends that in situations where bycatch of a stock cannot be avoided, optimum economic usage of of previously discarded fish should be considered.
+MCRS will in future mark the boundary between the sale of fish for human consumption and its sale for reduction to fishmeal, pet food or other non-human consumption products, or for charitable purposes (art 15.11 of the Common Fisheries Policy).
+MCRS may and should be set with the aim of ensuring the protection of juveniles of marine organisms where this is necessary to discourage targeting, although as all regulated species (unless specifically exempted) will be landed dead they will all count against mortality.
+The Industry members of the NWWAC question whether there is a need to apply the MCRS for marketing purposes

 As an example; in the Irish Sea Nephrops fishery, the most critical choke species will be unavoidable bycatches of whiting.
 When this species is phased-in, the Nephrops fisheries might be closed in a matter of weeks.
 Apart from approaches to maximise gear selectivity to avoid whiting catches (see priority 1), an additional solution suggested by the industry members of the NWWAC is to decrease the MCRS of whiting in the Irish Sea.
 Increasing the volume of whiting available for human consumption will not increase fishing mortality of whiting considering that all bycatch of whiting from the Nephrops fisheries will be landed under the Landing Obligation.
+[I AM STRUGGLING TO SEE HOW INCREASING THE MCRS WILL REDUCE THE POTENTIAL FOR CHOKES, AS TOTAL CATCH WILL HAVE TO BE LANDED, ALTHOUGH IT MIGHT MAKE SENSE IN TERMS OF OPTIMUM ECONOMIC USE OF LANDTED CATCH]

 Such a change would act to further improve the data available from the fishery and would improve the quality of scientific assessments of the stock as e.g. different fishing mortality may be calculated for respective size classes to determine a TAC according to size-catch composition (see example on ICES advice of North Sea herring).
+[SEE ABOVE – AS THE TOTALITY OF CATCH MUST BE LANDED – UNLESS A SPECIFIC DEROGATION APPLIES]

 High survivability (Q3)

-Research has shown that a proportion of discarded fish may survive.
-Survivability depends on the species, the fishery and its operational characteristics e.g. gear type, tow duration as well as other technical, biological and environmental factors.
-The NWWAC considers that the Landing Obligation could have adverse consequences for stocks in North Western Waters if fish, that would otherwise have survived the discarding process, need to be landed.
+Research has shown that depending on species and circumstances of capture and release, a proportion of discarded fish may survive.
+Survival rates depend on the species, the fishery and its operational characteristics e.g. gear type, tow duration as well as other technical, biological and environmental factors.
+The NWWAC considers that without adequate survival exemptions the Landing Obligation could increase fishing mortality for stocks in North Western Waters if fish, that would otherwise have survived the discarding process, are landed.

 The NWWAC recognises that choice to exempt a particular species based on ‘high-survival’ is a “trade-off” between the benefit to the stock from the return of "high" survivors on the one hand and the removal of potentially strong incentives to reduce unwanted catches, by allowing discarding to continue, on the other hand.
 The NWWAC considers that such an exemption should also be considered in the context of future stock and ecosystem benefits of all species caught in the fishery, as a result of the improvement in the selectivity of gears.